AlaaSedeeq/conversational-recommendation-system/README.md

 The Multi-Agent system orchestrates specialized agents for different aspects of the recommendation process.
 - The performance of the multi-agent approach is better than the single-agent approach.
 - It gives recommendations for new/old users based on user id as we can not map username/userid.
-- We can do better with agentic approach, but due to time constraints, this is not bad!

 ![Multi-Agent Architecture](data/multi_agent_graph.png)